scrapoxy/scraping-workshop/README.md

 In this case, the source code is obfuscated.
 To understand which information is being sent and how to emulate it, we need to **deobfuscate the code**.

+### Step 2: Deobfuscate the Javascript

 Copy/paste the code of this obfuscated script to `tools/obfuscated.js`.

-Run the deobfucator script:
+And run the deobfucator script:

 ```shell
 node tools/deobfuscate.js
 ```

-This script currently performs no operations.
+This script currently doesn't perform any operations.
-Our goal is to add tree operations to transform and deobfuscate the code.
+Our goal is to add [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) operations to transform and deobfuscate the code.

 <table>
     <tr>